CMonnin/SITA/README.md

 ## How to use
 A live version of this app is currently available at https://sita-app.up.railway.app/
 This repo also allows you to run a local version in your browser.
-It uses mostly numpy in the backend and provides a GUI in the browser using Plotly Dash.

 ### To run a local version

 ##### Prerequsites